libprima/prima/README_py_unix.txt

 1. Installation

-PDFO can be installed by the setup.py script in the following way.

 1.1.
+Recommanded installation via PyPI

+PDFO can be installed in the following way.
+In a command shell, execute the following command:

+python3 -m pip install pdfo

+If this command runs successfully, PDFO is installed.
+You can now test the package by executing the following command:

+python3 -m unittest pdfo.testpdfo

+1.2.
+Manual installation (only if 1.1. has not been executing)

+Alternatively, you can download the source files at https://www.pdfo.net .

+1.2.1.
 Decompress the source code package of PDFO if you have not done so.
 You will obtain a folder containing setup.py.
 Place this folder at the location where you want PDFO to be installed.

-1.2.
+1.2.2.
 In a command shell, change your directory to the above-mentioned folder, and execute the following command:

-python setup.py
+python3 -m pip install .

 If this command runs successfully, PDFO is installed.
+You can now test the package by executing the following command:

+python3 -m unittest pdfo.testpdfo

 2. Usage

 2.1.
 PDFO provides the following Python functions: pdfo, uobyqa, newuoa, bobyqa, lincoa, cobyla.

 2.2.
 The "pdfo" function can automatically identify the type of your problem and the call one of Powell's solvers.
 The other five functions call the solver indicated by their names.
 It is highly recommended to use "pdfo" instead of "uobyqa", "newuoa", etc.

 2.3.
 The "pdfo" function is designed to be compatible with the "minimize" function available in scipy.optimize.
 You can call "pdfo" in exactly the same